Ruma543/hotel-project-client/README.md

 ### Different features and functionalities of my website:

-1. In this project, users can choose from a variety of available room in home page ,after clicking the room user redirect the room details page.Then user can see the detail information of the room and book the room if the user is logged in our website.
+1. In this project, users can choose from a variety of available rooms on the home page.
+After clicking on a room, the user is redirected to the room details page.
+There, they can view detailed information about the room and, if logged into our website, book the room.

-2. In the room page user can see the all our room are available and clicking the details button user can see the room details page and see the room details in the details page also see the user reviews of users who are booked in this room previous.
+2. On the room page, users can view all the available rooms.
+By clicking the "Details" button, users can access the room details page, where they can also read reviews from previous guests who have booked the room.

-3. In room details page click the book now button user can book the room if user is logged in otherwise redirect the login page after login then user redirect the book page and after complete the book then user can show his/her booking in the my booking page.
+3. On the room details page, clicking the "Book Now" button allows users to book the room if they are logged in.
+Otherwise, they are redirected to the login page.
+After logging in, users can proceed to the booking page and, upon completing the booking, view their booking details in the "My Booking" page.

-4. In my booking page user can show the booking details and booking date. user can delete her/his booking before 1 day from the booked date otherwise not cancel and show a alert.user can also update the booking date and show a success sweet alert.
+4. In the "My Booking" page, users can view their booking details and booking dates.
+They can delete their booking up to 1 day before the booked date;
+   otherwise, they will receive an alert.
+Users can also update the booking date, and a success message will be displayed using a sweet alert.

-5. In my booking page clicking the share reviews button user can redirect the review input page then user input the room review ,after complete the review submit then show a alert ,and this review is updated in the room details page in their individual room.In this project i use react helmet, toast and animation.
+5. In the "My Booking" page, by clicking the "Share Reviews" button, users are redirected to a review input page where they can submit a review for the room.
+After completing the review submission, a confirmation alert is shown, and the review is updated on the individual room's details page.
+In this project, I use React Helmet, toast, and animations.

-##### client site live link:
+##### client site live link: https://hotel-project-client.web.app